-Paper submissions and inquiries can be directed at the Editorial Board at: thelabs@sp.unipi.it.
+Thank you for choosing to submit your paper to us.
+Paper submissions and inquiries can be directed at the Antonio Martella at: thelabs@sp.unipi.it.

-All articles are subjected to a double-blind peer review process.
+All submitted articles are first assessed for suitability by editors and than double-blind peer reviewed by independent, anonymous expert referees.
+Further information on the reviewing process can be found on our Code of Ethics below.
 The journal follows the review process criteria approved by the Committee of the Italian Sociological Journals (CRIS).

 The Lab’s Code of Ethics